muratk3n/thirdwave/en/README.md

 ---

 But this could be blessing in disguise..
 Less black talent in finance..?
 Fine, right?
-We should hope for less white, Asian, Latino talent too.
+We should hope for less white, Asian, Hisp. talent too.

 ---